NothdurftNerdworks/bfish/README.md

 # bfish
-Lightweight MATLAB framework to internationalize strings used in GUI and command-line applications.
+**bfish** is a Lightweight MATLAB framework to internationalize strings used in GUI and command-line applications.

 ## Overview
 ### Problem Solved